neutrinojs/neutrino/docs/packages/web/README.md

       html: {},

       // Change options related to starting a webpack-dev-server
-      // See @neutrinojs/html-template for the defaults
-      // used by the Web preset
       devServer: {
         // Disabling options.hot will also disable devServer.hot
         hot: options.hot